tldr-pages/tldr/pages/osx/opensnoop.md

 # opensnoop

-> Tool that tracks file opens on your system.
+> Track file opens on your system.
 > More information: <https://ss64.com/osx/opensnoop.html>.

 - Print all file opens as they occur: